nikeee/dot-language-support/README.md

 A language service library, written in TypeScript.
 Used by [dot-language-server](https://github.com/nikeee/dot-language-server) and [edotor.net](https://edotor.net).

 ## Features
-- Hightlight semantic and syntactic errors
+- Highlight semantic and syntactic errors
 - Auto completion for colors and shapes
 - Code Actions:
     - Refactoring Graphs to Digraphs and vice-versa